COLLECTION GUIDES

 I. Charles Sedgwick business and personal papers, 1813-1858

-Correspondence between Katharine Sedgwick Minot and thirty-six friends and family members encompasses the largest part of the Charles Sedgwick papers.
-Katharine's correspondents include daughter Alice W. Minot; aunt Catharine M. Sedgwick; son Charles Minot; father Charles Sedgwick; mother Elizabeth B. D. Sedgwick; cousin Elizabeth Ellery Sedgwick; aunt Frances Watson; brother-in-law Francis Minot; George Hillard; sister Grace A. S. Ashburner; son Henry Davis Minot; cousin Jane Sedgwick; grandfather Josiah Dwight; friend Julia Hamner; sister-in-law Julia Minot; sister-in-law Louisa Tellkampf Sedgwick; friend Lucy B. Channing; cousin Maria Banyer Sedgwick; cousin Mary Watson; grandmother Rhoda Edwards; son Robert S. Minot; her uncle Robert Sedgwick; friend Sarah Forbes; aunt Susan A. L. Ridley; cousin Theodore Sedgwick III; son William Minot III; husband William Minot II, and brother William D. Sedgwick.
+This series, the largest in the collection, contains correspondence between Katharine Sedgwick Minot and 36 friends and family members.
+Correspondents include Katharine's daughter Alice W. Minot, aunt Catharine M. Sedgwick, son Charles Minot, father Charles Sedgwick, mother Elizabeth B. D. Sedgwick, cousin Elizabeth Ellery Sedgwick, aunt Frances Watson, brother-in-law Francis Minot, George Hillard, sister Grace A. S. Ashburner, son Henry Davis Minot, cousin Jane Sedgwick, grandfather Josiah Dwight, friend Julia Hamner, sister-in-law Julia Minot, sister-in-law Louisa Tellkampf Sedgwick, friend Lucy B. Channing, cousin Maria Banyer Sedgwick, cousin Mary Watson, grandmother Rhoda Edwards, son Robert S. Minot, uncle Robert Sedgwick, friend Sarah Forbes, aunt Susan A. L. Ridley, cousin Theodore Sedgwick III, son William Minot III, husband William Minot II, and brother William D. Sedgwick.

 The majority of correspondence is between Katharine and her immediate family members.
-Correspondence with her daughter, Alice Woodbourne Minot, spans from Alice's childhood (age 7) to adulthood (age 32).
-Letters written during the Civil War document reaction on the home front from the perspective of a fourteen year old girl.
-In 1861, she expresses her shock at hearing that Southerners were tying the wounded to trees and noted that her uncle, William D. Sedgwick, had left to fight.
-In 1862, she refers to a paper signed by the ladies in her town, who have husbands, sons, and brothers at war, to compel the president to remove all incompetent and drunken officers.
+Correspondence with her daughter, Alice Woodbourne Minot, spans from Alice's childhood (age 7) to adulthood (age 32) and includes letters written during the Civil War.
+In 1861, Alice expresses her shock at hearing that Southerners were tying the wounded to trees and notes that her uncle, William D. Sedgwick, has left to fight.
+In 1862, she refers to a paper signed by the ladies in her town to compel the president to remove all incompetent and drunken officers.

-Most revealing are the letters between Katharine and her husband William Minot II that provide a wealth of information regarding the events related to the Sedgwick and Minot families over several generations.
-The writings span a forty-year period, from before their marriage in 1842, through Katharine's death in 1880.
-The letters are often very personal in nature because both travel frequently leaving this as the only means of communication.
+Correspondence between Katharine and her husband William Minot II spans a 40-year period, from before their marriage in 1842, to Katharine's death in 1880.
+Many letters are very personal in nature.

-For additional correspondence with Katharine Sedgwick Minot see Series VIII General Correspondence.
-See also Katharine Sedgwick Minot's journals in series IX Bound volumes, diaries and travel journals.
+For additional correspondence with Katharine Sedgwick Minot, see Series VIII (General correspondence).
+See also Katharine Sedgwick Minot's journals in Series IX (Bound volumes).

 Box 4Folder 1-19